-AUTHOR: Brian Robinson

-APPROVING OFFICER: Brian Robinson

-DATE OF REPORT: 30 June 2025
+AUTHOR: Brian Robinson APPROVING OFFICER: Brian Robinson DATE OF REPORT: 30 June 2025 corner of the property is the short term accommodation subject of this agenda item.

 Lot 188 is a 1.2137ha property, being the site of the Kalbarri Motor Hotel.
 It is located on the corner of Grey Street and Porter Street, with primary access to the site provided via Jeffery Browne Way being a service road adjacent to Grey Drive.
 Secondary access is available off Porter Street.